Emanuel Pogatetz

-Emanuel Pogatetz (born 16 January 1983) is an Austrian former professional footballer who is an assistant coach for SKN St. Pölten.
-At club level, has previously played for FC Kärnten, Bayer Leverkusen II, FC Aarau, Spartak Moscow, Middlesbrough, Hannover 96, Vfl Wolfsburg, West Ham United, 1.
-FC Nürnberg, Columbus Crew SC, Union Berlin, and LASK Linz.
+Emanuel Pogatetz (born 16 January 1983) is an Austrian professional football coach and a former player.
+He is currently first-team coach at Premier League club Crystal Palace.

+As a player, he appeared for Kärnten, Bayer Leverkusen II, Aarau, Spartak Moscow, Middlesbrough, Hannover 96, Vfl Wolfsburg, West Ham United, 1.
+FC Nürnberg, Columbus Crew, Union Berlin and LASK.
 At international level, he represented Austria at under-16, under-18, under-19, under-21 and full international level.
-He is nicknamed "Mad Dog" for his aggressive style of play.
+He was nicknamed "Mad Dog" for his aggressive style of play on the field.

 Club career

 Born in Graz, Pogatetz's career started at Sturm Graz, before going to Kärnten, and later to Bayer Leverkusen.
-After a loan spells at Aarau, Grazer AK, and Spartak Moscow, he joined Middlesbrough.
+After a loan spells at Aarau, Grazer AK and Spartak Moscow, he joined Middlesbrough.

 He had also been tracked by Fulham, but during his final match on loan at Spartak Moscow, he tackled Yaroslav Kharitonskiy, leaving the Russian with a double leg fracture.
 Although initially banned for 24 weeks by the Russian Football Union, the suspension was later reduced to eight weeks after Pogatetz attended a personal hearing in Moscow.
 As the ban commenced in June and was specified as a length of time rather than a number of matches, he ended up missing only three games for his new club Middlesbrough.